Powerful earthquake rocks Thailand and Myanmar, killing at least 3 in Bangkok high-rise collapse

 “I got outside and then looked up at the building and the whole building was moving, dust and debris, it was pretty intense,” Morton said.
 “Lots of chaos.”

 Voranoot Thirawat, a lawyer working in central Bangkok, said her first indication that something was wrong came when she saw a light swinging back and forth.
-Then she heard the building creaking as it moved back and forth from the shockwaves.
+Then she heard the building creaking as it moved back and forth.

 She and her colleagues ran down 12 flights of stairs.
 “In my lifetime, there was no earthquake like this in Bangkok,” she said.